 The tech world has been pivoting to being ‘video-first’ for several years, with many companies being 100% remote,and everyone communicating digitally.
 In spring 2020, the rest of the world was involuntarily thrown into not just “video-first” but “video-only.”
 Schools, universities, and millions of companies are being forced to quickly embrace video as their primary means of communication.

 While there are many tools that can be used for video streaming - wouldn’t it be great if we could just use our browser?
 We at api.video wanted to show that it was possible!
 In this post, we will walk you through the steps to start streaming right form your browser!

 Hosting the video

 We’ll be using api.video to host the video (big surprise there, right?).
 The first step is to create a free account account.
 Head over to api.video and press “Start” in the upper right corner to create your account.

 Once you have created your account, you will be redirected to the dashboard.
-In this walkthrough, we are creating a livestream, and we could use our API to do this (here’s a tutorial how, but today we’ll just push the big gray button at the top of the page:
+In this walkthrough, we are creating a live stream, and we could use our API to do this (here’s the the documentation, but today we’ll just push the big gray button at the top of the page:

 Congratulations!
 You’ve finished the hardest part in setting up your stream!